 In order to prevent that fat layer on top, the particles in the peanut butter shouldn’t be able to float down anymore.
 They won’t do that anymore if the peanut oil weren’t fluid, but solid!
 So how to introduce some solid fats that would still make peanut butter taste like peanut butter?

 In the 20th century a new process was introduced to do exactly this: hydrogenation of fats.
 Remember those unsaturated and saturated fats we discussed before (or find a more extensive discussion on fats here)?
 Hydrogenation is a chemical process that converts unsaturated chains into saturated ones.
 As a result, their melting temperatures go up and become more solid.

 Most peanut butter manufacturers use hydrogenated oils to solidify the peanut butter and prevent the separation of oil and particles.
-You will notice that they don’t necessarily use peanut oils, often other vegetable oils (e.g palm which has a very neutral flavour) are used for this.
-Which hydrogenated fat is used depends on flavour, regulation and availability and costs of materials.
+You will notice that they don’t necessarily use peanut oils, often other vegetable oils (e.g palm which has a very neutral flavor) are used for this.
+Which hydrogenated fat is used depends on flavor, regulation and availability and costs of materials.

 Slowing down separation without hydrogenation